“Mother is a verb, not a noun.” ~Proverb

 As I’ve said and many of you know, life is seldom quiet with newborns and young children.
 However, we can cultivate a quiet heart.
 Elisabeth Elliot talked about keeping a quiet heart in this midst of chaos.
 As a momma, life is much more fruitful and peaceful when I stay calm and quiet even when Nolan is crying.
 This is easier said than done when I can’t figure out how to calm him.
 However, my attitude is reflected in my baby.
 If I am stressed, he can sense it.
 The Lord tells us over and over in Scripture to bring our worries and anxieties before His throne and to trade them for His peace (Philippians 4:6-7).
 The way we cultivate a quiet heart is through constant, continual prayer (1 Thessalonians 5:17).
 Prayer is a gift.
 It is our lifeline as mommas and believers.
 It is an opportunity to commune with God always.

-Prayer is key to thriving in every season of life!
+Prayer is key to thriving in every single season of this life!

 No matter what season of life you are currently in, whether you have a newborn in your lap right now, a toddler running around the living room, or maybe you are in a season of waiting, one thing is always certain, God desires our best and the gospel is good.
 It is not just good at salvation, it is good every day.
 The gospel frees us from expectations and places our hope in Christ who never disappoints or fails.
 It compels us to worship with every fiber of our being in all circumstances of life, even as a momma nursing a newborn in the middle of the night.
 It frees us from worry and anxiety and instills the peace of Jesus in our hearts.
 The gospel is our hope, friends.
 Let’s live in light of the cross and trade our mode of surviving for thriving in His grace.